• Skip to primary navigation

 Glazed tagines have a smooth, shiny surface.

-This protective layer helps retain heat, ensuring even distribution throughout cooking.
+This protective layer helps retain heat, making sure even distribution throughout cooking.

 Unglazed tagines have a porous clay material.